Skip to main content

 More Resistance To The Appearance Of Wrinkles

-Thanks to antioxidants produced by over-enthusiastic sebaceous glands, oily skin types will suffer from less wrinkles and fine lines compared to dry skin types.
-You won't avoid dodging wrinkles all together but your lines and creases may not appear as early as they do for other skin types - talk about lucky.
+Thanks to antioxidants produced by over-enthusiastic sebaceous glands, oily skin types will suffer from fewer wrinkles and fine lines compared to dry skin types.
+You won't avoid dodging wrinkles altogether, but your lines and creases may not appear as early as they do for other skin types.
+Talk about being lucky.

 A Stronger Skin Defense System

-With oily skin, you produce more sebum, part of our skin’s defence system against threats like infection or the environment.
-Sebum consists of Vitamin E, an antioxidant which acts as a defense mechanism for the surface of your skin.
+With oily skin, you produce more sebum, part of our skin’s defense system against threats like infection or the environment.
+Sebum consists of vitamin E, an antioxidant that acts as a defense mechanism for the surface of your skin.

 Makeup Sits Well On Oily Skin